Bilin22/Bilin22/README.md

 Hi!
-I'm Bilin :) An undergraduate student at University of Toronto✨
+I'm Bilin :) A 4th-year undergraduate student at University of Toronto✨

-- 🔭 I’m currently living in Toronto, and have lived in Guangzhou, China.
+- 🔭 I’m currently living in Toronto, and have lived in Guangzhou (Canton), China.
-- 🌱 I’m interested in Biostats, Bioinformatics, and Linguistics :D
+- 🌱 I’m interested in Data Science, Biostatistics, and Bioinformatics!
 - 🤔 About me:
-  - I'm in Stats Spec, Quantitative Biology Major & Math Minor!
+  - I'm in the Statistics Specialist program, with a major in Quantitative Biology and a minor in Mathematics!
-  - I can speak some Korean.
+  - I can speak some Korean and (a bit of) Cantonese.
+  - I love learning new things all the time.
 - 💬 I know about:
   - Python & R & Unix & SQL & Java